JohnRiddles/westraining-R/intro-to-R/07-programming.md

     ## [1] 1
     ## [1] 2

-The thing to notice is that how in each iteration of the loop, the value of `i` changes: when it takes the value 3, the condition `i < 3` evaluates to FALSE, and the loop stops --and therefore, 3 is not printed to the screen.
+The thing to notice is that how in each iteration of the loop, the value of `i` changes: when it takes the value 3, the condition `i < 3` evaluates to FALSE, and the loop stops –and therefore, 3 is not printed to the screen.

 There are some cases in which the use of `which` is natural, like when we want to run algorithms until something converges.
 Take for instance the calculation of Newton-Raphson:

 ``` r
 tol <- 0.01